WeWeb AI Review: What Works and What Doesn't

 AI tools are useful.
 But they’re not magic.

-Do you need a custom component?
-WeWeb AI generate it.
+Need a custom component?
+WeWeb AI can generate it.
 Want to prototype a workflow?
 WeWeb AI can give you the basic structure.

 For production apps that require reliability and maintainability?
 I’m still doing most of the development myself.